Ntalemarvin/python/README.md

 # python
 Python Begginer RoadMap
-covers all the basics needed to become a python programmer then after you can choose your python carrier
+covers all the basics needed to become a python programmer then after you can choose your python carrier path